University of Bristol 2002-2006, Queen Mary University of London 2009-2013

 University College London

-Favourite thing to do in science Seeing something I have made finally work and knowing that no-one else has done this before – it is very exciting!
+Favourite thing to do in my job Seeing something I have made finally work and knowing that no-one else has done this before – it is very exciting!

 I can use single atoms to make nanowires which are 1000x thinner than your hair!
 These are used to make devices that either create electricity from light (solar cells) or use electricity to make light (light-emmiting diodes, LEDs).